 Must-Have tracks: The incredibly catchy viral smash "We Can't Stop", The New Orleans flavored take on "Sweet Child O' Mine", Puddles' somber take on Lorde's "Royals".

-*Digitals formats are available in WAV or MP3.
-WAV format is an Audiophile, CD-quality bundle that contains the original master recordings at full quality.
-Please note that these files are very large and take time to download!
+Digital formats are available in WAV or MP3.
+WAV format is an Audiophile, CD-quality file that contains the original master recordings at full quality.
+The MP3 format is high quality 320kbps.